-For this special event, around 300 young people took over the House of Commons Chamber for a debate chaired by the Rt Hon John Bercow MP, Speaker of the House of Commons.
+For this special event, around 300 young people took over the House of Commons Chamber for a debate chaired by the Rt Hon John Bercow.

 Members, aged 11-18, debated the issues voted for by over 970,000 young people across the UK through this year’s Make Your Mark campaign.
 At the end of the debates they voted for to make 'votes for 16 and 17 year olds' and 'a curriculum to prepare us for life' the focus of their 2017 campaigns.

 - We must stop cuts that affect the NHS